ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

 ------

 #5 is something we didn't discuss but I'd like to suggest it as part
 of the list.
-One option is to assume extreme asynchrony and leave every rank continue regardless of where the others are [^note].
-This might be too disordered.
+One option is to assume complete asynchrony and leave every rank continue regardless of where the others are [^note].
+This might be too extreme, or not.
+This essentially corresponds to the multi-leader approach approach of FastForward.
 We can potentially do better if we take into account the fact that we interact with an object-based API [^objects].

 [^note]: in terms of I/O, of course; apps might need to synchronize but that's not our business.